MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab04_Power_BI.md

 5. If you have a mobile device, scan the code using a QR scanner app available on both iOS and Android platforms.
 6. Navigate and explore reports on a mobile device.

+# Challenges

+* Dashboards and reports to include campus and building plans
+* Report and analyze visiting patterns and trends
+* Overstaying visualization
+* Streaming Power BI for near real-time processing for a large campus